Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 Lastly, MOPP level 4 is by far the most terrifying.

-The entire MOPP ensemble must be worn in this protective posture, including overgarments, overboots, masks, hoods, and gloves.
+In this protective posture, the entire MOPP ensemble must wear overgarments, overboots, masks, hoods, and gloves.

 Personnel close their overgarments, tighten all drawstrings to prevent gaps, wear protective gloves, and enclose themselves.
 When the maximum level of protection is required or when CB agents are present but the actual danger cannot be identified, MOPP4 is employed.